Najwan6x6/robot-with-joints-robot-arm-with-motor/README.md

-# robot-with-joints-robot-arm-with-motor
+# robot-legs-with-joints-
-robot with joints &amp; robot arm with motor
+robot legs with joints